The exclamation point is used to show strong emotion.

 So, if the speaker said: “Look at that sunrise.”

-We would just put a period at the end.
+We would just put a period in the end.
 But, if the speaker said: “Look at that sunrise!”

 Then we would put an exclamation point or an exclamation mark as it’s often called.